turkishrational/retrodos/README.md

 www.youtube.com/@erdogantan

 NOTE:
-== means aproximately equal (equivalent) or "BASED ON MSDOS .." (but contains more optimized code than the original)
+== means approximately equal to (equivalent of) or "BASED ON" MSDOS .." (but contains more optimized code than the original)

 Retro DOS kernel and command.com source code assembler: NASM ("Multi Section Binary File format" method)